 - Tom Brady, arguably the greatest football quarterback of all time, eats mostly plants.
 The 40-year-old, 5-time (and counting) Super Bowl champion eats organic food — 80% vegetables and whole grains and 20% lean meats, such as wild salmon.

 Fascinating!
-I bet you’ve not only put down that burger, you’re probably gearing up to picket McDonald’s like those silly cows from the Chick-fil-A commercials: “Eat Mor (Fake) Chikin!”
-Either that, or you’re willing to at least read the rest of this post to learn how to save thousands of dollars while improving yours and the planet’s longevity.
+I bet you’ve not only put down that burger, but you’re also probably gearing up to picket McDonald’s like those silly cows from the Chick-fil-A commercials: “Eat Mor (Fake) Chikin!”
+Either that or you’re willing to at least read the rest of this post to learn how to save thousands of dollars while improving your and the planet’s longevity.

 About ten years ago, we were given a book, Mad Cowboy: Plain Truth from the Cattle Rancher Who Won’t Eat Meat by Howard Lyman.
 I read many passages out loud to Mrs. Cubert on a drive back to Michigan over Easter weekend.
 By the time we arrived, I sh*t you not, we’d made up our minds to never touch meat again.

 Nothing like showing up at a family gathering and passing on the Easter ham.
 At least eggs were in abundance that day.
 Still, Easter dinner was a prelude for the awkward vegetarian vs. meat-eater dialogues to follow…